 That’s what is being bought by the advertisers pushing their products in between posts.
 Each app is designed to keep us coming back for more.
 Throw in the notifications the person receives even when they’re not on the app, and they will want to return – again and again.

 The same principle applies to other forms of screentime technology, such as gaming.
-According to Dr. Ryan Fuller, who specializes in geriatric psychiatry, these forms of technology today are causing certain brain patterns to be developed in young people.
+According to Dr. Ryan Fuller, who specializes in geriatric psychiatry, these forms of technology today are causing certain brain patterns to develop in young people.
 “We know that dopamine is released whenever an unpredictable reward is a possibility, such as with gaming.
 This is no different from gambling or sex addiction.”

 What developers are doing to improve the situation:

 Thankfully, smartphone developers are acknowledging the issues caused by these devices.
 In doing so, they have come up with new settings that can help you monitor your social media use.
-By setting your smartphone, for example, to allow 30 minutes of social media a day, you can become more mindful of how much time you’re spending on which platforms and when.
+By setting up your smartphone, for example, to allow 30 minutes of social media a day, you can become more mindful of how much time you’re spending on which platforms and when.
 Then there’s the other matter to consider.
 Today, young people are performing searches and following users on social media platforms that promote self-harm and mental-health issues or glorify eating disorders.

 Thankfully, platforms such as Tumblr have been monitoring users for a few years now.